$\mathbb{Z}_{2}$ Spin Hopf Insulator: Helical Hinge States and Returning Thouless Pump: symmetry-protected surface topology and helical hinge states

 Thus, if $\nu_{v/c}$ remains invariant, so do both $\nu(+\hat{z})$ and the $\nu(-\hat{z})$.
 Hence, $\mathcal{C}^{\prime}$ symmetry along with bulk and surface gaps rule out a change of $\nu(+\hat{z})$ and $\nu(-\hat{z})$ due to a $\Z_{2}$ pump that occurs at the gap closing point in the spectra of $P\hat{Z}P$ and $Q\hat{Z}Q$.
 Second, we relax the requirement for a surface energy gap.
 Since the surface $\Z_{2}$ invariant is the $\Z_{2}$ Kane-Mele invariant over the rBZ of \emph{all} boundary-localized Bloch-Wannier bands, it will not change even if the surface gap in the energy spectrum closes and reopens since such a scenario, at worst, simply exchanges the topology between the occupied and unoccupied subspaces.

 In conclusion, even if the surface gap is not preserved, the surface $\mathbbm{Z}_{2}$ invariants $\nu(\hat{z})$ and $\nu(-\hat{z})$, will never change as long as the bulk gap, TR symmetry, and $\mathcal{C}^{\prime}$ symmetry are preserved.
 In other words, in the spin-Hopf insulator with the particle-hole inversion symmetry and TR symmetry, the surface $\mathbbm{Z}_{2}$ invariant is stable against any adiabatic deformations, and can be a well-defined topological invariant.
+Note that our proof did not use spin-$U(1)$ symmetry of the model, hence the conclusion remains valid with $U(1)$-breaking spin-orbit couplings.
 Our proof also indicates that the surface $\Z_2$ topology is stable to the simultaneous addition of momentum-independent Kramers pairs of bands (which would have trivial $\Z_2$ topology everywhere) in the valence and conduction subspaces such that the particle-hole inversion symmetry is preserved.
 This generalizes the spin-Hopf insulator to multi-band cases.
 We note that the above proof still works if we change $\hat{z}$ to any other surface normal vector $\hat{\bm{n}}$.